ome/omero-guide-figure/docs/omero_figure_move.rst

 #.
 When the script finishes, refresh the page and find the Images contained in your Figure linked to the Dataset.
 Note that the Images are linked to the chosen Dataset without removing them from any existing Dataset.
 They will be doubly-linked but not duplicated.

 #.
 The above means that when you execute the Move into another Group, the Images in your Dataset will no longer be available in the original Group.
-Also, be sure to select the Images when moving into the target group, not the Dataset.
-If the Dataset is selected in OMERO.web, after the Move, the Images are left in the original Group, and only the empty Dataset is moved.
-This is because the Images are linked to the original Dataset which is left in the original group.

 #.
 Move the Images into the Group you have moved the Figure to.
-For that, follow `the Move workflow <https://omero-guides.readthedocs.io/en/latest/introduction/docs/data-management.html#move-data-between-groups>`__.
-This will enable any member of the target Group to view both the Figure and the Images within it.
+Be sure to select the Images in OMERO.web when moving, not the Dataset.
+If the Dataset is selected, the Images are left in the original Group, and only the empty Dataset is moved.
+This is because the Images are linked to the original Dataset which is left in the original Group.
+Follow `the Move workflow <https://omero-guides.readthedocs.io/en/latest/introduction/docs/data-management.html#move-data-between-groups>`__ to execute the Move.
+The Move will enable any member of the target Group to view both the Figure and the Images within it.

 *Duplicating of Figures and Images into a new Group*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~